Has Your Pharmacy Been Audited? Here’s How the Pharmacy Audit Appeal Process Works

 Talk to a Pharmacy Audit Defense Attorney at Oberheiden P.C.

-Our experienced pharmacy audit defense attorneys will remain steadfast allies, aggressively and assertively working to whittle away at the audit finding and quashing the pain of the final audit.
+Our experienced pharmacy compliance and audit defense attorneys will remain steadfast allies, aggressively and assertively working to whittle away at the audit finding and quashing the pain of the final audit.
 The Oberheiden P.C. office assists clients by representing them in the overpayment determinations process.

 Auditors utilize a language often foreign to average pharmacists or managers in the pharmacy industry, but we “speak auditor.”
 Understanding the audit process is necessary to assertively dispute all purported errors and to prove the validity of claims.
 In the end, we’ll help you avoid a substantial reduction of reimbursement and a negative perspective of your pharmacy.
 If you’d like to talk to an attorney today, call us at 888-680-1745 or send us a message online.